ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 # Common Parameters

-A Transparency Service backed by a Merkle tree is defined by a collection of immutable parameters, which are used by clients to communicate with the service and to verify artifacts.
-Each of these parameters must be established before the service operator begins to operate the service.
-At minimum, the following must be defined:
+Verifiers are configured by a collection of parameters to identify a Transparency Service and verify its Receipts.
+These parameters MUST be fixed for the lifetime of the Transparency Service and securely communicated to all Verifiers.

+At minimum, these parameters include:

-- Service identifier: An opaque identifier (e.g. UUID) that uniquely identifies the service and all other parameters.
+- a Service identifier: An opaque identifier (e.g. UUID) that uniquely identifies the service and can be used to securely retrive all other Serivce parameters.

-- Tree algorithm: The tree algorithm used.
-This document creates a registry (see {{tree-alg-registry}}) with an initial set of tree algorithms that are described in this document.
+- The Tree algorithm used for issuing receipts, and its additional global parameters, if any.
+This document creates a registry (see {{tree-alg-registry}}) and describes an initial set of tree algorithms.

-Additional parameters may be defined depending on the tree algorithm used.
+  > [TODO] The architecture also has fixed TS registration policies.

-# Basic Receipt Structure
+# Generic Receipt Structure

-A receipt represents a countersignature produced by a Transparency Service.
+A Receipt represents a countersignature issued by a Transparency Service.

-The receipt structure is a CBOR array.
-The fields of the array in order are:
+The Receipt structure is a CBOR array with two items, in order:

-- service_id: The service identifier as tstr.
+- `service_id`: The service identifier as tstr.

-- contents: The receipt contents as a CBOR structure determined by the tree algorithm.
+- `contents`: The proof as a CBOR structure determined by the tree algorithm.

 ~~~ cddl
 Receipt = [